rj-cloudsecurity/cloud-security-iam-portfolio/03-az104/exam-prep/az104-exam-prep.md

   - LP4 M5 — Containers: ACA for scale-to-zero and event-driven microservices, not App Service (recurring)
   - LP5 M3 — Load balancer: five-tuple hash for even traffic distribution; session persistence causes uneven distribution
   - LP6 M2 — Monitoring: Azure Network Watcher for network health, not Azure Monitor

+## Recurring Patterns and Observations

+**Consistent error pattern:**
+Answers tend to be confused between two options that look similar.
+Modify vs Append.
+Network Watcher vs Azure Monitor.
+ACA vs App Service.
+Session persistence vs five-tuple hash.
+The pattern is always two answers that both sound logical but differ on one specific detail.

+**Strongest areas:**
+Storage is now solid — Exam 5 had zero storage errors.
+Identity fundamentals are also strong: SSPR, RBAC roles, groups, and licensing are consistently correct.

+**Recurring weak areas to focus on:**
+Containers (ACI vs ACA vs App Service) and Networking are the two domains costing the most points and are heavily represented on the real exam.